The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 A gift to yourself: When using retail apps, like the Starbucks app, purchase a digital gift card out of your monthly spending budget instead of linking the app directly to your bank account or credit card.

 10. Revisit your budget to make sure it’s working.

 Don’t have a written budget?
-No judgement here.
-But living without a budget automatically creates mental clutter, because you don’t know where your money is going.
+No judgment here.
+But living without a budget automatically creates mental clutter because you don’t know where your money is going.
 Start by determining exactly how much money is coming in each month through work income and other sources like alimony or child support.
-You should also know the dollar amounts of every bill you pay, when they are due, and how much money you’re setting aside for essentials (groceries, gas) and non-essentials like streaming services and clothing.
+You should also know the dollar amounts of every bill you pay, when they are due and how much money you’re setting aside for essentials (groceries, gas) and non-essentials like streaming services and clothing.

-Decluttering your finances is a lot like cleaning your house: It might not be the sexiest thing to do on a weekend, but you’ll feel loads better when it’s done.
-Once your finances are in order and you know exactly where your money is, you’ll be able to set more realistic and achievable financial goals for the future.
+Decluttering your finances is a lot like cleaning your house: It might not be the most fun thing to do on a weekend, but you’ll feel loads better when it’s done.
+Once your money management systems are in order and you know exactly how to organize your finances, you’ll be able to set more realistic and achievable financial goals for the future.